JuliousGonsalves/I-AM-POLICY/README.md

 ## Scenario

 In a live project enviroment, If you require to provide a dev to start , stop and restart only dev instances.
 So that we can limit the action a dev can do in the EC2
 So we are going to create 3 Instance with custom tags as follows.
+You can add tags to match your requirement and tweak the policies based on your tags.

 # 1. Name = webserver, Env = dev,  Project = zomato